dinoxas/react-omdb/README.md

 # Movies and TV series App with React

-Simple React app that fetches and displays data about movies and TV series.
+Simple React app that displays information about movies and TV series.

 [Demo](https://dinoxas-movies.netlify.com/)

+Note: Open the console or use the Redux DevTools to see the current action and state of the app.

 ## Built With